 Mack-Cali Receives BOMA Award for White Plains Property

-Edison, New Jersey—June 7, 2007—Mack-Cali Realty Corporation (NYSE: CLI) today announced that 50 Main Street, in Westchester Financial Center in White Plains, New York, has received a "Best of BOMA" award from the Westchester Chapter of the Building Owners and Managers Association ("BOMA").
+Edison, New Jersey—May 6, 2008—Mack-Cali Realty Corporation (NYSE: CLI) today announced that 50 Main Street, at Westchester Financial Center in White Plains, New York, has received a "Best of BOMA" award from the Westchester Chapter of the Building Owners and Managers Association ("BOMA").

-50 Main Street, a 16-story class A office property with 309,000 square feet of office space, features an attractive exterior public space with green gardens and ornamental pavers.
-The property's exterior space is accessible to pedestrian traffic at its downtown White Plains location.
+50 Main Street, a 16-story class A office property with 309,000 square feet of office space, features an attractive exterior public space with green gardens and manicured flowering landscapes.
+The property's exterior space is accessible to pedestrian traffic.

 Statements made in this press release may be forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements can be identified by the use of words such as "may," "will," "plan," "should," "expect," "anticipate," "estimate," "continue," or comparable terminology.
 Such forward-looking statements are inherently subject to certain risks, trends and uncertainties, many of which the Company cannot predict with accuracy and some of which the Company might not even anticipate, and involve factors that may cause actual results to differ materially from those projected or suggested.
 Readers are cautioned not to place undue reliance on these forward-looking statements and are advised to consider the factors listed above together with the additional factors under the heading "Disclosure Regarding Forward-Looking Statements" and "Risk Factors" in the Company's Annual Reports on Form 10-K, as may be supplemented or amended by the Company's Quarterly Reports on Form 10-Q, which are incorporated herein by reference.
 The Company assumes no obligation to update or supplement forward-looking statements that become untrue because of subsequent events, new information or otherwise.